 National Museum of Mathematics

-The National Museum of Mathematics, otherwise known as MoMath, lets children discover a whole new side of math that is stimulating and inspiring.
-Trust us—it’s nothing like the algebra class you remember sitting through a couple of decades ago.
-Your kids will be all in on the innovative, hands-on exhibits like Hoop Curves, a fun game that combines statistics with basketball in a regulation-size free throw space, and Polypaint, where you can create intricate patterns with a paintbrush on a digital canvas.
-Tickets are $20 for children ages 3-12 and $25 for adults and children ages 13 and up, and the museum is open daily.
+The National Museum of Mathematics, or MoMath, lets children discover a new side of math that is stimulating and inspiring.
+Trust us—it’s nothing like the algebra class you remember from high school.
+Your kids will be all in on the innovative, hands-on exhibits like Beaver Run, a fun game where you turn knobs to reconfigure the tracks, and Polypaint, where you can create intricate patterns with a paintbrush on a digital canvas.
+Tickets are $20 for children ages 2-12 and $25 for adults and children ages 13 and up.

 DiMenna Children’s History Museum